 (d) Boats.
 (1) No watercraft shall operate in such a manner, nor shall anchors or any other mooring device be cast or dragged or placed, so as to strike or otherwise cause damage to any underwater features.

 (2) Anchoring or maneuvering watercraft within the waters that contain underwater marked swimming trails and interpretive signs is prohibited.

-(3) Anchoring is prohibited except by permit issued by the Superintendent for deep sand bottom areas or for administrative purposes.
+(3) Anchoring is prohibited except by permit issued by the Superintendent for Start Printed Page 16436deep sand bottom areas or for administrative purposes.

 (4) Anchoring will be allowed in emergency situations only to protect life and property.

 (5) All watercraft, carrying passengers, for hire, shall comply with applicable regulations and laws of the U.S. Coast Guard and Territory of the Virgin Islands.